LA3QMA/TM-V71_TM-D710-Kenwood/README.md

 # TM-V71 and TM-D710-Kenwood - PC RIG control commands
 RIG control commands for the Kenwood TM-V71 and TM-D710

-Going to convert this from my excell document soon.
-# Work in progress

 Reverse engineered commands for the TM-V71 and TM-D710.

 Thanks to: LA8OKA, W6GPS and WM8S for helping.